Thomas Helmer

-Thomas Helmer (born 21 April 1965) is a German former footballer.
+Thomas Helmer (born 21 April 1965) is a German former professional footballer.
 His preferred playing position was sweeper, but he was primarily deployed as a centre-back.

 Helmer spent most of his club career with Borussia Dortmund and Bayern Munich – appearing in nearly 400 Bundesliga games in 15 seasons – and won the European Championship in 1996.

 Club career

 Born in Herford, West Germany, Helmer began his professional career with Arminia Bielefeld, playing four games late in 1984–85, in a season that ended in relegation.
 In the following season, he netted five goals in 35 second division matches, prompting interest from Borussia Dortmund, which signed him in 1986.
 A key element from the start, Helmer also scored 16 goals during his six-season stint.

-In 1992, he joined FC Bayern Munich in controversial circumstances.
-Dortmund did not wish to sell Helmer, one of its best players, to a rival Bundesliga team, and sent him to France's Olympique Lyonnais instead.
+In 1992, he joined Bayern Munich in controversial circumstances.
+Dortmund did not wish to sell Helmer, one of its best players, to a rival Bundesliga team, and sent him to France's Lyon instead.
 However, only three months later, Lyon sold Helmer to Bayern Munich for 7.5 million marks, at the time a record transfer fee paid by the Bavarian club.
 The resulting furore became so heated that the Germany national side coach Berti Vogts threatened to drop Helmer from the UEFA Euro 92 squad because of the distraction the affair was causing.

-Helmer was also an integral part (scoring seven goals in his debut season) and, eventually, captain of an ascendant Bayern Munich team of the late-1990s, winning three league titles, one cup and three League cups), adding the 1995–96 UEFA Cup, where he scored once (against FC Girondins de Bordeaux in the final's first leg) in 12 games.
+Helmer was also an integral part (scoring seven goals in his debut season) and, eventually, captain of an ascendant Bayern Munich team of the late-1990s, winning three league titles, one cup and three League cups), adding the 1995–96 UEFA Cup, where he scored once (against Bordeaux in the final's first leg) in 12 games.
 Defensively, the team would also include, during Helmer's stay, internationals Olaf Thon, Lothar Matthäus and Markus Babbel.

 Upon leaving Bayern in 1999, Helmer opted to move to the Premier League.
 He was offered a contract by Liverpool, but chose instead to join newly promoted Sunderland on a free transfer.
 Sunderland manager Peter Reid hardly used him, however, making just two league appearances against Leeds United and Arsenal and he returned to Germany on loan with Hertha BSC.
 Although he had appeared in the UEFA Champions League for Hertha, upon his return to Sunderland, Reid judged that "his legs had gone", and the club bought-out his contract, with the player retiring immediately afterwards.